Dec 10, 2014

 Nutritionally, white potatoes pale in comparison to parsnips.
 This lovely, cream-colored root contains anti-oxidants such as falcarinol, falcarindiol, panaxydiol and methyl-falcarindiol (did you try to pronounce those out loud like me?) which have anti-cancer, anti-inflammatory and anti-fungal properties.
 The dietary fiber in parsnips is partly soluble and partly insoluble and is comprised of cellulose, hemicellulose and lignin.
 Their high fiber may help prevent constipation and reduce blood cholesterol levels.

 The flavor of parsnips, when ripe and harvested properly, is sweet!
 Especially when roasted, like these “fries” are.
 I served them with a little homemade ketchup, but we wound up eating most of them plain as the flavor is so wonderful, all on its own!

-- There isn’t really much of a recipe for these… simply take however many parsnips you want to serve, peel and cut into fairly thin strips (similar to french fries), coat with a smidgen of oil and bake in a single layer at 425° for 30-40 minutes, until tender.
+- There isn’t really much of a recipe for these… simply take however many parsnips you want to serve, peel and cut into fairly thin strips (similar to french fries), and bake in a single layer at 425° for 30-40 minutes, until tender.
 Toss a few times while they’re baking to ensure even cooking.
 Garnish with a few twists of freshly ground black pepper and serve with your favorite dipping sauce.

 - Siddiqui, I. R. (1989).
 “Studies on vegetables: fiber content and chemical composition of ethanol-insoluble and -soluble residues”.
 Journal of Agricultural and Food Chemistry 37 (3): 647–650.